 Licensing that uses license keys on the CXFS server-capable nodes; it does not require node-locked license keys on CXFS client-only nodes.
 The license keys are node-locked to each server-capable node and specify the number and size of client-only nodes that may join the cluster membership.
-Server-side licensing is preferred over client-side licensing; existing client-side licensing is supported on a limited set of platforms.
-If one node within a cluster requires server-side licensing, all nodes must use server-side licensing.
-If no nodes in the cluster require server-side licensing, the nodes can continue to use existing client-side licensing.
 For details, see the CXFS Administration Guide for SGI InfiniteStorage.